AppPETs/developer-guidelines/ImplementationPhase.md

 # Implementation and documenting Phase

+[comment]:"trifft das denn Sinn der Section?"
 In this phase, the developers create the software code and documentation for the project.
+ * [ ] explain some essentials in the subsections before referencing to external documents...

 ## Established Best Practices